Abigail/Abigail.github.io/Src/Trapped/crab.md

 ### Spiral

+#### Square

 After visiting mostly squares above the origin, the %%PIECE%% gets trapped after 382 steps, which is more than double the number of steps the [*Barc*](barc.html) uses.

+#### Diamond

+On the Diamond Spiral, the %%PIECE%% gets trapped just a little sooner than on the Square Spiral: after 315 steps it's trapped.

 ### Wedge